 The idea for the Pulitzer began in the early 1990s, when Emily Rauh Pulitzer and Joseph Pulitzer Jr. sought to establish a permanent space in which to display their art collection.
 Purchasing property in St. Louis’ Grand Center Arts District, the Pulitzers hoped to contribute to the creative revitalization of this once-thriving entertainment district.
 In 1991, they commissioned Tadao Ando to design the space, which would become his first free-standing public building in the United States.
 Over the course of some ten years, the premise for the space evolved into a non-collecting art museum that would organize and present special exhibitions of historic and contemporary art from around the world.

 To complement the precise lines and contemplative spaces of Ando’s design, Emily Pulitzer invited Richard Serra and Ellsworth Kelly to create artworks for the building.
 Kelly’s site-specific vertical wall sculpture Blue Black, was created for a large wall beneath a narrow skylight in the Main Gallery.
-Serra’s Joe—named in homage to the late Joseph Pulitzer Jr., and one of three in the artist’s acclaimed series of torqued spirals made of weathering steel—was installed in the courtyard.
+Serra’s Joe—named in homage to the late Joseph Pulitzer Jr., and part of the artist’s acclaimed series of torqued spirals made of weathering steel—was installed in the courtyard.
 In each instance, Ando and the artists collaborated in ways that enhanced the experience of both the art and the architecture.